tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 To Do List - Dark Castle v3
-July 2, 2021
+July 11, 2021

 ##########################
 ### VERSION 3.20 START ###
 ##########################

-TBD: 3.20 to be all about serialization, DB integration, and main / interpreter separation
+NOTE: 3.20 to be all about serialization and main / interpreter separation

-IN-PROC: Watch YouTube vid on SQLAlchemy: https://youtu.be/51RpDZKShiw
-	DONE: Create practice file
-	DONE: Watch video
 IN-PROC: So what data do I need to save between sessions?
 	DONE: stateful_dict, Door open & lock states, room contents, container contents
 	THINKING: How to load and unload data between moves? where to store it?
 Need to outline plan